The Top 10 Benefits of Flax [LIST]

 Unfortunately, the whole seeds don’t have much benefit, because they’re so small; your body can’t break them down to get the nutrition inside before they pass out of your system.

 Milled seeds do have benefits, but flaxseeds are also commonly pressed for their oil, which has other benefits.
-Discover what you get from flax oil that you can’t get from the ground seeds in this recent blog post.
+Discover what you get from flax oil that you can’t get from the ground seeds (and vice versa) in this blog post.

 How do I choose a flax oil?